UrsanCristian/MatchMasters-Website/README.md

 # Match Masters

 Match Masters is a full-stack web application designed to provide live updates, schedules, results, and standings for various football leagues.
 It utilizes the Football-Data API to fetch real-time data about matches and leagues.
+The website is fully functional and has a simplistic / modern design that uses real clubs emblems and other interesting features.

 ## Features
 - Live Match Updates: Get the latest updates on matches currently in play.